All Posts

 SPORTING EVENTS

 There is an instant comradery when sitting in the stands to cheer for the home team, even if you’re visiting from another city.
 It just happens to be that one of Atlanta's home teams is also regarded as America’s Team – the Atlanta Braves.
-Located a quick 20-minute drive to Truist Park, this year’s home opener is on Thursday, April 6, 2023 at 7:20 p.m.
-EDT against the San Diego Padres.
+Located a quick 20-minute drive to Truist Park, this year’s home opener is on Friday, April 5, 2024 at 7:20 p.m.
+EDT against the Arizona Diamondbacks.
 Pregame at Saltwood Bar before venturing to the ballpark, and don’t forget to get there early to snap a photo with Blooper and watch the Heavy Hitters –“the most electrifying drumline in Braves Country.”
+Learn more about how and why to visit Atlanta for an Atlanta Braves game

 A Group Of People Standing On Top Of A Ramp